United States Congressional Serial Set

 Source for federal legislative information.
 Contains Congressional Reports from the 104th Congress (1995-1996) to the present in full text online.
 Look under Committee Reports.
 Congressional Documents are not included.

-Has free online access to official federal publications via the GPO (Government Printing Office).
+Has free online access to official federal publications via the GPO (Government Publishing Office).
 May browse Congressional Documents from the 104th Congress (1995) to the present and Congressional Reports from the 104th Congress (1995) to the present.
-Numerical Lists of Documents and Reports (1957-2010) and Schedule of Serial Set Volumes (1987-2010) are available.
+Numerical Lists of Documents and Reports (1957-2010) and Schedule of Serial Set Volumes (1987-2010) are available at GovInfo: Congressional Serial Set.
 May also search on the Advanced Search Page.

 Find Out More